msbrasher/t1d_prs_implementation/README.md

     This should be a list of available SNPs in your dataset that would make appropriate proxies (SNPs that pass some standard QC filters).
 The file should have ids in the format chr:pos:ref:alt (ex.
 10:100004376:T:C) in one column named "ID".

     For example:

     <img width="157" height="93" alt="Screenshot 2025-07-22 at 11 22 44 AM" src="https://github.com/user-attachments/assets/596b1aeb-762f-4b9f-a9ce-d8c60162bc35" />

-3. Chain file "hg19ToHg38.over.chain" for liftover of potential proxies from GRCh37 to GRCh38
+4. Chain file "hg19ToHg38.over.chain" for liftover of potential proxies from GRCh37 to GRCh38
     This file can be obtained from [LiftOver](https://hgdownload.cse.ucsc.edu/goldenpath/hg19/liftOver/).

-4. File prefix for frequency information
+5. File prefix for frequency information
     Pre-computed allele frequency information is used to check for effect allele matching in the case of strand ambiguous variants (C/G or A/T).
 This string should be the file prefix for per-chromosome pre-computed allele frequency information for the dataset.
 The files should be named <file_prefix>\_<chr>\_.afreq (ex. f3_freq_chr6.afreq), as commonly output by [plink2](https://www.cog-genomics.org/plink/2.0/) with` --freq`.
 The SNP IDs in these frequency files should match the IDs provided in #2 above.

     For example:

     <img width="629" height="73" alt="Screenshot 2025-07-22 at 11 48 47 AM" src="https://github.com/user-attachments/assets/84dce7d1-ff80-4801-a79d-ae8e20396444" />

 ###### Other variables
 1. LDlink API access token
     API access to LDlink tools can be requested [here](https://ldlink.nih.gov/?tab=apiaccess).
-Tokens can be provided directly in the script as a string (`token <- "my_token"`) or stored as an R environmental variable (`Sys.setenv(LDLINK_TOKEN = "my_token")`)
 >[!NOTE]
 > Reminder: You MUST have a working LDlink API token before running this pipeline
 >